How to Switch Energy Providers

 Can I switch energy providers in my area?

 You can change your electricity provider if you live in a deregulated energy market.
-Most of Texas is deregulated, allowing consumers and businesses to choose their own providers, regardless of their utility company.
-Enter your ZIP code to see if your city offers the freedom to change plans.
+Most of Texas is deregulated, allowing consumers and businesses to choose their own providers regardless of utility company.
+Some cities are not deregulated.
+If you’re unsure, enter your ZIP code on this page to check your eligibility.

 Is it worth it to switch electricity providers?

-That depends on your situation.
-Weigh any early termination fees you might have to pay against potential cost savings of a lower rate.
-You should also consider whether your current plan fits your preferences for customer service, green energy, time-of-use rates, and other features.
+It depends on your situation.
+Weigh any early termination fees against the potential savings of a lower rate.
+Also consider whether your current plan aligns with your preferences for customer service, green energy, time-of-use rates, and other features.

 Can I switch electric companies if I owe money?

-That depends on the details of your agreement with your current provider.
-You may need to pay your balance in full before terminating service, or you may have time to pay it off after switching energy suppliers.
-Your new provider may also require a deposit before beginning service if you have an outstanding balance with your previous provider.
+That depends on your agreement with your current provider.
+You may need to pay your balance before terminating service, or you may have time to pay it off after switching.
+Your new provider may also require a deposit if you have an outstanding balance with your previous provider.

 Deregulated energy made easy